-- It can also be applied as a gel once a day for 5 days.
+- A gel applied once a day for 5 days (5)

 What do antibiotics do to your body and your vagina’s ecosystem?

-According to the guidelines of CDC, boric acid can be applied for 21 days at a dose of 600mg per day to avoid the recurrence of BV.
+Boric acid does have a long treatment timeline, too.
+According to the guidelines of the CDC, boric acid can be applied for 21 days at a dose of 600mg per day to avoid the recurrence of BV.
 (5)

 4. Avoid douches, vaginal soaps and cleansers

-- Rinse your vaginal area with water after having an intercourse.
+- Rinse your genital area with water after having intercourse.

 6. Wear breathable cotton underwear

-According to WebMD, wearing cotton undies lowers your risk of getting BV.
-Cotton is light and breathable for your skin.
-Try switching to cotton undies, you can thank us later.
+WebMD the American College of Obstetricians and Gynecologists, wearing cotton undies lowers your risk of getting BV because it is light and breathable for your skin.

 Bacterial resistance – Ability of bacteria to resist the action of medication intended to kill or stop it.